 - It is important to identify a few hidden costs within the modular training, such as material, airport fees on time building flights, licence request fees per course, exam flights and examiner fees, which are included in “all-inclusive” integrated courses.

-- Competitive integrated courses have similar price levels to modular courses, or even cheaper when considering all costs.
+- Competitive integrated courses have similar price levels to modular courses, or are even cheaper when considering all costs.

 - Payment is another factor that many consider in their path choice.
-Modular training implies by default a “pay as you go” in each module, while integrated training in some school implies a huge sum upfront.
+Modular training implies by default a “pay as you go” in each module, while integrated training in some schools implies a huge sum upfront.
 This advantage however disappears with integrated programs that require smaller booking fees and progressive instalments.